PhyPiDAQ/PhyPiDAQ.github.io/README.md

 with great matching educational concepts.
 Looking beyond school it is also a good base for STEM based competitions or science fairs.

+The figure above shows on the left the measuring case with Raspberry Pi, the front face of  the circuit board with 2&nbsp;mm connectors, the TFT display and the keyboard.
+On the top right is shown the voltage over a capacitor driven by a sqare wave with irregular frequency, measured with an ADS 1115 analog-to-digital converter.
+On the bottom right you see  the gamma-ray rate from Radon decay products measured with a GDK 101 sensor.
+Note that the experiments can also be performed without the mearuring case by assembling the components on separat bread boards connected to the Rasprerry Pi.

 Detailed descriptions of the software, hardware guides and build instructions or of educational concepts are available in the [repositories of the *PhyPiDAQ* project](https://github.com/PhyPiDAQ).